Google Gemini: Advertisements

 During the 2024 Summer Olympics in July, Google aired a commercial for Gemini entitled "Dear Sydney" depicting a father asking the chatbot to generate a fan letter to the star athlete Sydney McLaughlin-Levrone for his young daughter.
 Similar to Apple's "Crush!" commercial for the seventh-generation iPad Pro, the advertisement drew heavy backlash online, with criticism for replacing authentic human expression and creativity with a computer; The Washington Post columnist Alexandra Petri lambasted the commercial as "missing the point".
 As a result, Google withdrew the commercial from NBC's rotation.

 Google aired two commercials during Super Bowl LIX in February 2025, both promoting Gemini.
 The first, entitled "50 States, 50 Stories", consisted of a national spot and 50 regional spots showcasing how small businesses in each U.S. state leverage Gemini in Google Workspace.
 Social media users noticed a factual error in Wisconsin's spot regarding gouda cheese, prompting Google to edit out the incorrect statistic, while The Verge claimed that Google had "faked" some of Gemini's output in the same commercial by plagiarizing text on the web.

 Garett Sloane of Ad Age commented that these blunders illustrated the risks of advertising AI technology.
 The other commercial was entitled "Dream Job" and featured a father using Gemini on his Pixel 9 to prepare for a job interview; Google also ran a third commercial entitled "Party Blitz" online, in which a man "attempts to impress his girlfriend's family by using Gemini [on his Pixel 9] to become a football expert".

 In 2022, McLaren Racing announced a multi-year partnership with Google.
-As part of Google's partnership extension with McLaren in 2024, Gemini was advertised on the McLaren Formula One car, including racing a special livery based on Gemini's color palette for the 2025 United States Grand Prix.
+As part of Google's partnership extension with McLaren in 2024, Gemini was advertised on the McLaren Formula One car.
+Gemini and McLaren have also collaborated to race one-off special liveries in select Grands Prix.